 Managing 20 Projects Simultaneously

 The solution is not longer meetings but more frequent, shorter ones.
 A three-minute standing check-in at the start of a lesson or during registration accomplishes most of what a 30-minute meeting accomplishes, if the student comes prepared.
 The rule: every student completes a fortnightly progress card before meeting the supervisor.
 The card has three fields: what I have done since the last check-in, what I plan to do before the next check-in, and one thing I am stuck on or uncertain about.
-The supervisor reads the card in 30 seconds and the conversation is focused immediately.
+The supervisor reads the card in 30 seconds and the conversation is focussed immediately.

 Tracking 20 projects requires a simple spreadsheet, not a complex system.
 Five columns are enough: student name, current criterion focus, last check-in date, next check-in date, and a brief status note.
 Update it after every contact.
 Colour-code by RAG (red: at risk, amber: progressing but needs attention, green: on track).
 This takes less than two minutes per student per fortnight and means you are never surprised by a student who has done nothing for six weeks.